maestreja/intune-scripts/README.md

 # Intune Scripts Repository

 Welcome to the Intune Scripts Repository!
 This repository contains various PowerShell or Python scripts and related resources to help automate and manage tasks in Microsoft Intune.
+It has placeholders for future scripts as well.

 ## Table of Contents